 A large part of addressing the mental health needs of students is also to offer them a supportive environment where the emphasis is on the process as opposed to the outcome.
 Moving away from punitive measures to disciplinary practices that focus on accountability is also an important part of the change.

 A supportive environment also calls for the fact that children shouldn’t be put in boxes or labeled.
 In fact, the use of stigmatizing language & attitudes ensures that students are less likely to ask for help when they need it.
 Using positive psychology to create a safe school community, is therefore key.
 A very important aspect of it is to model emotionally & mentally healthy behavior & to ensure that speaking about mental health needs is normalized in classrooms.
-A word of caution here though- ever so often in our zeal to instill students with positivity what we tend to do is to ride roughshod over their feelings & ignore or belittle the issues they are facing.
+A word of caution here though- every so often in our zeal to instill students with positivity what we tend to do is to ride roughshod over their feelings & ignore or belittle the issues they are facing.
 We need to make sure that we do not crush them under the weight of perfectionist expectations.
 Children who do not feel heard are even less likely to ask for or receive help.

 Cure